liz-christy-design-process

 The lace-making traditions of Carrickmacross, Clones, and Monaghan Town are not just historical footnotes but living practices that continue to enrich the cultural landscape of County Monaghan.
 These crafts represent the resilience, ingenuity, and collaborative spirit of the women who have passed down their skills through generations.

-Today, visitors to the county can explore these traditional textiles of Monaghan and this rich heritage through various workshops, museums, and festivals dedicated to lacemaking.
-The legacy of these crafts is a testament to the enduring beauty and significance of Monaghan’s textile heritage, ensuring that the intricate art of lacemaking in its various forms remains a vibrant part of the county’s cultural identity for years to come.
-When I bought my first loom in 1987, the very first threading I set up was a Swedish Lace pattern, gleaned from Margaret Porter Davidson’s wonderful book on four-shaft patterns, a veritable bible for a young textile designer starting out on her career.
-There was no great plan here – I simply liked the look of this threading and decided to start experimenting with it.
-This was the beginning of the handwoven lace tweed cloth that I designed and wove for the Cleo suiting fabrics.
-It was years later, when I set up my loom again in Swallow Cottage and once again threaded up Swedish Lace, that I realised that the lace-making heritage of Monaghan was in my DNA and I was becoming a part of that story too.
+Today, visitors to the county can explore these traditional textiles of Monaghan and this rich heritage through workshops, museums, and festivals dedicated to lacemaking.
+The legacy of these crafts is a testament to Monaghan’s textile heritage’s enduring beauty and significance, ensuring that the intricate art of lacemaking in its various forms remains a vibrant part of the county’s cultural identity for years to come.
+When I bought my first loom in 1987, the first threading I set up was a Swedish Lace pattern, gleaned from Margaret Porter Davidson’s excellent book on four-shaft patterns, a veritable bible for a young textile designer starting her career.
+There was no grand plan here – I liked the look of this threading and decided to start experimenting with it.
+This was the beginning of the handwoven lace tweed cloth I designed and wove for the Cleo suiting fabrics.
+Years later, when I set up my loom again in Swallow Cottage and once again threaded up Swedish Lace, I realised that Monaghan’s lace-making heritage was in my DNA and I was becoming a part of that story too.